quommit/coldbar/README.md

-# coldspot
+# coldbar
-`coldspot` is a command-line interface tool that allows identification of land areas where temperature tends to drop below a given threshold.
+`coldbar` is a command-line interface tool to identify land areas where temperature tends to drop below a given threshold.
 It uses NetCDF data as input and PostgreSQL as the transient storage and computation component.